Aoi sanmyaku

-Aoi sanmyaku (青い山脈) is a 1949 black-and-white Japanese film directed by Tadashi Imai.
+Aoi sanmyaku (青い山脈) is a 1949 two-part black-and-white Japanese film directed by Tadashi Imai.
 It is based on Yōjirō Ishizaka's novel of the same name, which was first published in serialised form in 1947.

 Plot

 After defending Shinko, student at a rural girls' high school, for seeing a young man from the village, teacher Yukiko, who has just been transferred from Tokyo, finds herself in opposition to the conservative faculty and villagers.